-The first sign of varicose eczema is mild itchiness of the skin over and around a patch of varicose veins.
-This becomes speckled, scaly, inflamed and itchy.
-The skin can turn brown.
+The first sign of varicose eczema is mild itchiness of your skin over and around a patch of varicose veins

-In some people, red inflammation occurs and can be painful.
-Doctors call this problem 'lipodermatosclerosis'.
+In some people, the area becomes red and inflamed and can be painful.
+This problem is called lipodermatosclerosis.